 They kept the same block O cap logo that they had as the O-Yankees, but shifted to the Tigers’ colors and added the fierce cartoon tiger that was a prominent part Detroit’s branding at that time.
 While the parent club had the tiger slinking through the Old English D, Oneonta had it making a much more comfortable pass through the block O. They also had an Old English O for their jerseys, and an orange-crowned alternate/batting practice cap.
 That’s about all there is to say about the brand.

 Oneonta had long been a staple city in the NYPL, but there was a growing trend toward abandoning smaller upstate cities in favor of more vital markets and an expanded league footprint.
 Before the 2010 season, it was announced that the team would be moving to Dodd Stadium in Norwich, Connecticut, which the Connecticut Defenders had recently vacated.
-The franchise now prowls around the New York-Penn League, playing as the Connecticut Tigers.
+The relocated team was known as the Connecticut Tigers for the entire teens decade before rebranding as the Norwich Sea Unicorns.